Lwa

 A painting of the lwa Damballa, a serpent, by Haitian artist Hector Hyppolite.

-Lwa, also called loa, are spirits in the African diasporic religion of Haitian Vodou and Dominican Vudú.
+Lwa, also called loa, are spirits in the African diasporic religion of Haitian Vodou.
 They have also been incorporated into some revivalist forms of Louisiana Voodoo.
 (Note: Some sources use the spelling Vodou to distinguish the Haitian practice from the Louisiana practice, which they spell Voodoo.)
 Many of the lwa derive their identities in part from deities venerated in the traditional religions of West Africa, especially those of the Fon and Yoruba.

 In Haitian Vodou, the lwa serve as intermediaries between humanity and Bondye, a transcendent creator divinity.
 Vodouists believe that over a thousand lwa exist, the names of at least 232 of which are recorded.
 Each lwa has its own personality and is associated with specific colors and objects.
 Many of them are equated with specific Roman Catholic saints on the basis of similar characteristics or shared symbols.
 The lwa are divided into different groups, known as nanchon (nations), the most notable of which are the Petwo and the Rada.
 According to Vodou belief, the lwa communicate with humans through dreams and divination, and in turn are given offerings, including sacrificed animals.
 Vodou teaches that during ceremonies, the lwa possess specific practitioners, who during the possession are considered the chwal (horse) of the lwa.
 Through possessing an individual, Vodouists believe, the lwa can communicate with other humans, offering advice, admonishment, or healing.

 During the Atlantic slave trade of the 16th to 19th centuries, enslaved West Africans brought their traditional religions with them.
 In the French colony of Saint-Domingue, which became the republic of Haiti in the early 19th century, the diasporic religion of Vodou emerged amid the mixing of different West African traditional religions and the influence of the French colonists' Roman Catholicism.
 From at least the 19th century, Haitian migrants took their religion to Louisiana, by that point part of the United States, where they contributed to the formation of Louisiana Voodoo, a religion that largely died out in the early 20th century.
 In the latter part of that century, Voodoo revivalist groups emerged in Louisiana, often incorporating both the lwa spirits of Haitian Vodou and the oricha spirits of Cuban Santería into their practices.